-the short days and dark mornings of winter can make waking up a struggle for the best of us, and lead to the comforting notion of just curling up into a ball and hibernating through the season. in fact, it’s reported that nearly a quarter of the uk experience the ‘winter blues’, with 7%* suffering acutely from seasonal affective disorder (sad).
+The short days and dark mornings of winter can make waking up a struggle for the best of us, and lead to the comforting notion of just curling up into a ball and hibernating through the season.

-sad is caused by the lack of bright light in winter, since daybreak light is the signal for the pineal gland to stop producing the sleep hormone melatonin, but in winter the light level is insufficient to trigger this process. as a result, many people find their body clock moving forwards during the winter making it harder and harder to get up and get going in the mornings. the continued lack of light during the day further compounds the problem, leaving you feeling tired, groggy and irritable during the day, often leading to sleep issues, lethargy, a tendency to overeat (particularly carb-loading comfort foods) and feelings of anxiety and depression. oh, and an ongoing desire to just stay in bed all day..
+In fact, it’s reported that nearly a quarter of the UK experience the ‘Winter Blues’, with 7%* suffering acutely from Seasonal Affective Disorder (S.A.D).
+S.A.D is caused by the lack of bright light in winter, since daybreak light is the signal for the pineal gland to stop producing the sleep hormone melatonin, but in winter the light level is insufficient to trigger this process.
+As a result, many people find their body clock moving forwards during the winter making it harder and harder to get up and get going in the mornings.
+The continued lack of light during the day further compounds the problem, leaving you feeling tired, groggy and irritable during the day, often leading to sleep issues, lethargy, a tendency to overeat (particularly carb-loading comfort foods) and feelings of anxiety and depression.
+Oh, and an ongoing desire to just stay in bed all day..
 (UH, guilty!)

-i know that the winter months can often induce many of these emotions for me, and despite being an early riser during the summer months and generally far more focussed work-wise in the mornings, am well aware that reduced light levels can hit my productivity hard. so having moved further north this year i was determined not to let any notion of ‘grim northern weather’ negatively impact my enjoyment of my first winter season up in manchester. having already employed a range of fabulous sleep tips from my recent retreat into my nighttime routine, i felt it was just as important to overhaul my morning wake-up routine as well..
+So, having moved further North this year I was determined not to let any notion of ‘grim Northern weather’ negatively impact my enjoyment of my first winter season up in Manchester.
+Having already employed a range of fabulous sleep tips from my recent retreat into my nighttime routine, I felt it was just as important to overhaul my morning wake-up routine as well..

-since waking with light provides the stimulus you need to keep your body clock on track, i got in touch with world-renowned light therapy specialists lumie, pioneers of the first wake-up light back in 1991, to gain a greater understanding of the role light plays in our wellbeing. based just outside cambridge, lumie has been researching, designing and developing light therapy products for over 25 years and have strong connections within the scientific community, including cambridge university. i was particularly intrigued to try out the bodyclock iris 500, an alarm clock that combines aromatherapy with a simulated sunrise and sunset, designed to help you relax at bedtime and wake you feeling fully refreshed.
+Based just outside Cambridge, Lumie has been researching, designing and developing light therapy products for over 25 years and have strong connections within the scientific community, including Cambridge University.
+I was particularly intrigued to try out the Bodyclock Iris 500, an alarm clock that combines aromatherapy with a simulated sunrise and sunset, designed to help you relax at bedtime and wake you feeling fully refreshed.

-i also think that having moved my desk from a corner of my living room to directly under the window earlier this year to increase my exposure to natural daylight (while it lasts) has definitely also had a positive impact on my current cheery winter disposition, coupled with my daily wake-up using the lumie bodyclock 500. oh, and the fact that the christmas spirit has thrown up all over manchester already, but that’s a whole other post – coming soon..
+I also think that having moved my desk from a corner of my living room to directly under the window earlier this year to increase my exposure to natural daylight (while it lasts) has definitely also had a positive impact on my current cheery winter disposition, coupled with my daily wake-up using the Lumie Bodyclock 500.